About this program

 The Environmental Flows Program works to ensure vital water flow and lake levels are maintained for healthy aquatic ecosystems in Alberta’s rivers and lakes through science, policy and partnerships.

-- conducting environmental flow studies
+- conduct environmental flow studies and analyses

-- researching aquatic and riparian habitat
+- conduct research on aquatic and riparian habitat

 - supports water management studies as needed to comply with provincial and federal laws